achtaitaipai/odyc/README.md

 Tips and tricks:

 - When test fails, a screenshot will be generated for you in `__screenshots__` folder inside test directory.
 This is screenshot from the moment test failed, and can help you understand what is current status of game.
 - Write failure tests too, not only success ones.
-For example, when testing color renders correctly, also try some non-existing color, and ensure it doesnt render.
+For example, when testing color renders correctly, also try some non-existing color, and ensure it doesn't render.
 If needed, you can also expect an exception being thrown.
 - Relay on game state itself as much as possible, like player's position, cell value, and such.
 If not possible, use `state` created exactly for this purpose - you can take inspiration from `template-event-enter` test.
+- You can keep running tests - they run in watch mode.
+First time all runs, but afterwards, only ones you modified will re-run after changes are saved.
+- If visual test is expected to change snapshot, copy it's new version from `__screenshots__` and replace one in `__snapshots__` folder.
+If it's first time running the test, file will be created automatically.

 #### Running tests